fnproject/ext-statsapi/examples/operators-clustered/README.md

 Install Docker Compose using [these instructions](https://docs.docker.com/compose/install/).

 We will use the [docker-compose.yml](https://github.com/fnproject/ext-statsapi/blob/master/examples/operators-clustered/docker-compose.yml) in this directory.
-You should change `imageuser` to whatever you specified when building your custom Fn image.
+You should change `imageuser` to whatever you specified when building your custom Fn image:

 ```yaml
 version: '3'